Creatine Kinase with Isoenzymes (Blood)

 You may need this test if you have:

 Symptoms of a heart attack, such as chest tightness or pain

 Muscle weakness, pain, or inflammation

 Your healthcare provider may also order this test if you have been diagnosed with

-a muscular disorder and he or she wants to see how your body responds to treatment.
+a muscular disorder and they want to see how your body responds to treatment.

 What other tests might I have along with this test?